x56080/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/loadCS_en.md

 ##NAME##

-unloadCS -  Load the specific collection space into memory.
+loadCS -  Load the specific collection space into memory.

 ##SYNOPSIS##